NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.Deinterlace.rst

 The following deinterlacing algorithms are supported:

-- Weave: This is what 100fps.com calls "do nothing".
-Other names: "disabled" or "no deinterlacing".
+- Weave: This is what 100fps.com calls “do nothing”.
+Other names: “disabled” or “no deinterlacing”.
 Should be used for PsF content.

 - Blend: Blender (full resolution).
 Each line of the picture is created as the average of a line from the odd and a line from the even half-pictures.
 This ignores the fact that they are supposed to be displayed at different times.

 - Bob: Doubler.
 Display each half-picture like a full picture, by simply displaying each line twice.
 Preserves temporal resolution of interlaced video.

 - Discard: Only display one of the half-pictures, discard the other.
-Other name: "single field".
+Other name: “single field”.
 Both temporal and vertical spatial resolutions are halved.
 Can be used for slower computers or to give interlaced video movie-like look with characteristic judder.

 - Linear: Doubler.
 Bob with linear interpolation: instead of displaying each line twice, line 2 is created as the average of line 1 and 3, etc.